phaidra/aleph-bag-import/README.md

 #### 700fa - id
 #### 700fb - label

+If indicator is 'c' or 'g' it is ignored (some classifications from other systems from Germany).

 We only map the identifier (the label for the identifier is already available in Phaidra/Vocabulary server).

 ###### MAB (JSON)